World Models for Learning Dexterous Hand-Object Interactions from Human Videos: Proposed Methodology

 \subsection{Robot Task Planning}

-In this section, we outline how \ours is used as a state transition model for planning waypoint trajectories.
+In addition to modeling dexterous interaction dynamics, \ours enables zero-shot transfer to robotic manipulation tasks.
+Specifically, \ours is used as a state transition model to plan waypoint trajectories for downstream control.

-\textbf{Planning Optimization.} We adopt a goal-conditioned planning setup using the learned world model $f_\theta$ (\Cref{fig:planning}).
-Given an initial state $s_0$ and a goal state $s_g$, we solve:
+\textbf{Planning Optimization.} We use a goal-conditioned planning setup with the learned model $f_\theta$.
+Given initial ($s_0$) and goal ($s_g$) states, we solve:

-where $\Theta_k$ represent the joint angles of the robot, $\mathcal{G}$ uses the forward kinematics of the robot to calculate $a_k$, $\mathcal{C}$ is the planning cost, and $T$ is the planning horizon.
+where $\Theta_k$ represent the joint angles of the robot, $\mathcal{G}$ uses the forward kinematics of the robot to calculate $a_k$, $\mathcal{C}$ is the planning cost, and $T$ is the planning horizon (\Cref{fig:planning}).
 In this formulation, we assume uniformly sampled timesteps with states $\{s_0, s_1, \dots\}$ and actions $\{a_0, a_1, \dots\}$.
-We use the Cross-Entropy Method (CEM)~\cite{crossentropymethod} to optimize the joint angles, as detailed in \Cref{sec:suppl_mpc} of the appendix.
+We use the Cross-Entropy Method (CEM)~\cite{crossentropymethod} to optimize the joint angles.
+Implementation details of CEM, including the number of samples, planning horizon, iteration count, and computational cost, are provided in the appendix.